schitresh/computer_science/operating_system/12_virtual_memory.md

 - Process
   - When the CPU tries to access a page not in memory, it generates an interrupt indicating a memory access fault
   - OS puts the interrupted process in blocking state and it must bring the required page in the memory
-  - OS searches for the required process in the logical address space
+  - OS searches for the required page in the logical address space
   - The require page is brought from logical address space to physical address space
     - Page replacement algorithms are used to decide replacing the page in physical address space
   - The page table is updated accordingly